Rajasthani people: Trade and business

-Historically, Rajasthani business community (famously called Marwaris, मारवाड़ी) conducted business successfully throughout India and outside of India.
-Their business was organized around the "joint-family system", in which the grandfather, father, sons, their sons, and other family members or close relatives worked together and shared responsibilities of business work.
+Historically, Rajasthani business community (also called Marwaris, मारवाड़ी) conducted business successfully throughout India and outside of India.
+Their business was organised around the "joint-family system", in which the grandfather, father, sons, their sons, and other family members or close relatives worked together and shared responsibilities of business work.
 The success of Rajasthanis in business, that too outside of Rajasthan, is the outcome of feeling of oneness within the community.
 Rajasthanis tend to help community members, and this strengthens the kinship bondage, oneness, and trust within community.
 Another fact is that they have the ability to adapt to the region they migrate.
 They assimilate with others so well and respect the regional culture, customs, and people.
 It is a rare and most revered quality for any successful businessman.
 Today, they are among the major business classes in India.
 The term Marwari has come to mean a canny businessman from the State of Rajasthan.
 The Bachhawats, Birlas, Goenkas, Bajajs, Ruias, Piramels and Singhanias are among the top business groups of India.
 They are the famous marwaris from Rajasthan.